CHiPs44/YetAnotherPicoComputer/50-Setup-with-RP2350.md

 - adds an 8 pins SP/CE connector: VSYS, 3V3, 5 GPIO (32-36 SPI/I²C/UART/PWM), GND
 - adds an 4 pins QW/ST connector: GPIO 4-5 (I²C #0), 3V3, GND, which are used by VGA, so not too interesting...

-At first sight, these 8 MB of PSRAM may not be fast enough to store the "live" framebuffer(s) for scanvideo, but can be used to store programs, resources and transient data.
+At first sight, these 8 MB of PSRAM may not be fast enough to store the "live" framebuffer(s) for scanvideo, but can be used to store programs, resources, and transient data.

 The 5 supplemental GPIOs could be used for some options: